NNPDF/pineappl/docs/installation.md

 ### Optional: Evolution/EKO support

-If you'd like to convert PineAPPL grids into FK tables using evolution kernel operators (EKO), add the switch `--features=evolve` during the CLI's installation, for instance:
+If you'd like to convert PineAPPL grids into FK tables using [evolution kernel operators (EKO)](https://eko.readthedocs.io/), add the switch `--features=evolve` during the CLI's installation, for instance:

     cargo install --features=evolve pineappl_cli

-### Optional: fastNLO converter
+### Optional: fastNLO importer

 If you'd like to convert fastNLO tables to PineAPPL grids, make sure to install [fastNLO](https://fastnlo.hepforge.org/) first and add the switch